ava-labs/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 ```

-By “registry”, we mean the `ActionParser` and `AuthParser` which tell our VM
+By "registry", we mean the `ActionParser` and `AuthParser` which tell our VM
 which actions and cryptographic functions that it’ll support.

 Finally, we create a `New()` function that allows for the VM we’ve worked on to